Late-Term-Assignment/TicTacToe/docs/DevelopmentManual.md

 * **Integration testing** was implemented with *Supertest* and the tests can be found in [ticTacToe.test.js](../src/api/index.test.js).
 * **End-to-end testing** was implemented with *Puppeteer* and the tests can be found in [puppeteer.test.js](../src/E2ETesting/puppeteer.test.js).

 Use the following command to run the tests.
-A console table representing the codecoverage will follow the tests.
+Jest provides us with a console table representing the codecoverage which follows the tests.
 * `npm test`

 ## Build